robertkovacs/Literate/Literate.md

 DELIMITER";
 ```

 This program uses a number of block modifiers in order to facilitate certain functionality.
-i.e. If you don't wish a code block to be woven into the final HTML then the `noWeave`
+For instance, if you don't wish a code block to be woven
-modifier will indicate this for you.
+into the final HTML then the `noWeave` modifier will do this for you.

 Each modifier is represented by this list of enums: